Stovetop Milk Steamer

 Functionality Improvements

-- Monitoring Pressure and Temperature The device does the job, but reaching a consistent, satisfying result is unlikely.
+The device does the job, but reaching a consistent, satisfying result is unlikely.
 It is up to your skill and feel when to release the valve.
 You have no clue about the temperature in the chamber or if the pressure inside the chamber is sufficient when opening the valve.
 Given that, I suggest attaching a manometer and thermometer on the side of the bottom part.
-With this, you’d have complete control of what’s going on inside.
+With this, you'd have some more control of what's going on inside.

-- Characteristics Measuring the flow and pressure through the nozzle in real time would be fun.
-The data could further be used to improve the device, such as raising the pressure within the chamber by increasing the security valve’s threshold/optimizing the wand diameter and nozzle design.
+Measuring the flow and pressure through the nozzle in real time would be fun.
+The data could further be used to improve the device, such as raising the pressure within the chamber by increasing the security valve's threshold/optimizing the wand diameter and nozzle design.